-It’s important to remember that adopting healthy habits is an individual process.
-When you find a healthy lifestyle that you love, it’s only natural that you want to share it with others.
-Not everyone approaches health in the same way or makes changes at the same rate.
-It’s easy to come across as more of a coach than a cheerleader, instantly turning your friends off from your advice.
-However, gentle nudges of encouragement are often necessary to help others get on a healthy track.
-Try a few of these healthy ways to motivate your friends.
+When you find a healthy lifestyle that you love, it's only natural to want to share it with others.
+But it's easy to come across as more of a coach than a cheerleader, which can instantly turn off your friends from your advice.
+Try these healthy ways to motivate your friends.

 Create an open invitation for exercise.